 L64 PNP 316 Mind and Morals

 This course explores a number of issues at the intersection of ethics and cognitive science.
 Possible topics include: Are we rational?
 Do we know our own thoughts and motivations?
 Can one believe that one ought to do something without being motivated to do it?
 Do emotions impair or enhance our ability to reason?
 How do moral beliefs develop through childhood?
 Are traits such as intelligence and character unchangeable, and what implications follow if they are (or are not)?
 Does retaining my identity over time require having the same mind, and, if so, am I the same person now as I was as a child?
 Are non-human animals worthy of moral consideration?
 If brain activity is determined by causal laws, can we have free will?
-Prerequisite: one course in Philosophy at the 100 or 200 level, or permission of the instructor.
-Priority given to majors in philosophy and PNP.
+Prerequisites: one course in Philosophy at the 100 or 200-level, or permission of the instructor.
+Priority given to majors in Philosophy & PNP.

 Same as L30 Phil 316

 Credit 3 units.
-A&S IQ: HUM Art: HUM BU: ETH EN: H
+A&S IQ: HUM Arch: HUM Art: HUM BU: ETH EN: H

 View Sections